Introduction to Science, Technology & Innovation PolicyTwo-day open course for manufacturing policy civil servants and agency officials

 Dr Carlos López-Gómez is the head of Policy Links, the knowledge exchange unit of the Centre for Science, Technology and Innovation Policy (CSTI), University of Cambridge.
 Carlos has advised various national and regional governments as well as international organisations on the topics of industrial strategy, innovation policy, and industrial development.
 Carlos started his career with engineering roles at Toyota and GE working mainly on quality control and automation.
 Carlos is a mechatronics engineer and holds a PhD in industrial economics and innovation policy (University of Cambridge).

 This course can be adapted to suit your specific needs, and may also be tailored to apply to people at different levels of policy making - from new starters to senior professionals.
-Please get in touch with us for further information about the course, or to discuss the ways in which we can help you.
+Please get in touch with us if you would like to discuss this further.

 Two-day course: £1,800.00 plus VAT (£2,160 inc.)